 Tawnee and Jason, along with their teenagers, got the concrete leveled.
 It was a big job and everyone was very happy when it was done.

-After the concrete cured, Jason and Tawnee got to work on the stalls.
+After the concrete cured, we had to make sure that it wasn’t slippery.
+Jason and Tawnee got to work on the stalls.
 It was a lot of work and a lot of hammering.

 Next the stall fronts and dividers were installed.
 We were able to get dented and scratched stalls for a very reduced price.
 And they look and work great!